-The Sponsor also owns 5,494,600 Founder Shares (after taking into account the forfeiture of 733,400 Founder Shares upon closing of the Business Combination) it acquired for approximately \$0.005 per share and upon Closing, will own 71,391 Unregistered Forward Purchase Promote Shares issued for no additional consideration.
-Accordingly, upon consummation of the Business Combination, the Sponsor will own 8,302,580 shares of Common Stock with an average purchase price of approximately \$3.06 per share.
-Although neither the Founder Shares nor the Unregistered Promote Forward Purchase Shares are being registered for resale pursuant to this Registration Statement, the nominal purchase price paid for the Founder Shares, the fact that the Unregistered Promote Forward Purchase Shares are being issued for no additional consideration, and the average purchase price of approximately \$3.06 paid for all of the Sponsor's shares may incentivize the Sponsor to sell shares of Common Stock registered pursuant to this Registration Statement, even if the trading price for Common Stock is less than the purchase price paid for the shares being registered for resale pursuant to this Registration Statement, especially as long as the trading price of Common Stock exceeds \$3.06 per share.
+The Sponsor also owns 5,494,600 Founder Shares (after taking into account the forfeiture of 733,400 Founder Shares upon closing of the Business Combination) it acquired for approximately \$0.005 per share.
+Accordingly, upon consummation of the Business Combination, making the assumptions set forth in the section entitled "The Offering", the Sponsor will own 8,300,013 shares of Common Stock with an average purchase price of approximately \$3.06 per share.
+Although the Founder Shares are not being registered for resale pursuant to this Registration Statement, the nominal purchase price paid for such shares and the average purchase price of approximately \$3.06 paid for all of the Sponsor's shares may incentivize the Sponsor to sell shares of Common Stock registered pursuant to this Registration Statement, even if the trading price for Common Stock is less than the purchase price paid for the shares being registered for resale pursuant to this Registration Statement, especially as long as the trading price of Common Stock exceeds \$3.06 per share.